FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - fixed a bug where in some Qt versions the window could not be loaded anymore by changing requirement of PySide6, fixed warning that happened in versions where it worked
 - wrong movement of stage when using buttons after keyboard move fixed
+- read only config data (e.g. IDN for some instruments) were not read if they had a default value, now fixed

 ### 1.5.1
 Features: